AmandaFI/MyTopFavorite-Web-Application-Backend-2/README.md

 ## **Back End Description** <a name="back-end-description"></a>

-The platform has two fully functional back end implementations that are interchangeable and this repository contains the NestJS version.
+The platform has two fully functional back end (APIs) implementations that are interchangeable and this repository contains the NestJS version.
 The Ruby on Rails version can be found in [this repository](https://github.com/AmandaFI/MyTopFavorite-Web-Application-Backend) and the React front end implementation can be found in [this repository](https://github.com/AmandaFI/MyTopFavorite-Web-Application-Frontend).

 The API was implemented using the TypeScript programming language and the NestJS framework following the **REST** architectural design pattern.
 The chosen SQL database was SQlite and the Object Relational Mapping (ORM) system used was the Prisma.